subject-f/nfgt-client/README.md

 ## Beacon Repo Setup

 The beacon chain should be set up as a repository with a default branch (eg. `main`, `master`, etc) that will serve as the epoch branch for new interaction chains.
-The epoch branch name should then be configured under `config.git.epoch_branch` in yuor `config.yaml`.
+The epoch branch name should then be configured under `config.git.epoch_branch` in your `config.yaml`.

 Deploy keys can be created with the following command: